 We are THRILLED to announce the shows for Northern Sky’s 2021 season.
 We are presenting five shows (5!): three brand-new pieces (3!) and two classic hits (2!), including one (1!) that is the first book musical Northern Sky ever produced.

 Whether you come to Pen Park or the Gould (yes, we’ll have shows at both locations), things will look a little different than usual.
 We’ll be operating at a reduced capacity and selling all tickets in advance (no ticket sales at the door).
-Patrons, volunteers, and staff (except actors) will all wear masks.
-And at the Park, shows will be staged simply, with minimal actor movement and without traditional scenery–that’ll help us reduce onstage and backstage traffic.
+At the Park, shows will be staged simply, with minimal actor movement and without traditional scenery–that’ll help us reduce onstage and backstage traffic.
 And although we’ll still be performing Monday–Saturday, all shows will take place at 7:30 p.m.

 But you know what will be the same?
 You’ll be seeing real live Northern Sky shows.